VladimirNeri/Elemental-Full-Stack/README.md

 - Process monthly dues with recurring payments
 - Updates subscriber profiles and stores user information

-Images and videos are provided by Unsplash and Coverr
+Images and videos are provided by Unsplash and Coverr.

 Users may comment on each post and add posts to their favorites.
+Add exclusive content to cart for purchase.

 ## Technologies used: